© 1997, John S. Allen

 Headphones may be used for entertainment or to gather information unrelated to bicycling -- listening to a news broadcast, holding a conversation via amateur radio, auditing a correspondence course -- but headphones may also be used for bicyclist-to-bicyclist communication.
 In this context, headphones make it possible to teach safe riding, give route directions, relay vital safety messages or coordinate law-enforcement efforts over a far greater distance and more reliably than by mouth.

-Did you ever wonder why television news correspondents appear on camera with a little headphone?
+Did you ever wonder why television news reporters appear on camera with a little headphone?
 It's because this eliminates the problem of feedback from loudspeaker to microphone.
 For the same reason, headphones make it possible for a bicyclist using a two-way radio to conduct a normal conversation, rather than having to shut off the microphone when receiving.

 Headphone laws are very rarely enforced.
 Many bicyclists ignore them.
 But enforcement is not the only way that the law affects people.
 One important reason not to wear headphones -- even if they are not playing -- is that they make it harder to collect on an insurance claim after a crash.

 The first question a bicyclist's attorney should raise when faced with this problem is whether the bicyclist had any duty to act differently if alerted by sound.
 Only in this case is it important under the law whether the bicyclist actually heard the sound.
 For example, if an overtaking vehicle strikes a bicyclist who was obeying the traffic law, the driver had the duty under the law to avoid striking the bicyclist.
 The bicyclist had no duty to swerve out of the motorist's way, and besides, hearing the car probably would not have made it possible for the bicyclist to determine whether swerving was necessary to avoid a collision.
 Therefore, the wearing of headphones should not be an issue in such a case.
-A judge ought to prohibit it from being discussed in the jury's presence -- but a judge may not do this.
+A judge ought to prohibit it from being used as evidence -- but a judge may not do this.
 I have seen cases lost over this false issue.

 Furthermore, the bicyclist is unusual among vehicle operators in having good use of the sense of hearing.
 If we held all drivers to the standard of being able to hear as well as a bicyclist, the only street-legal motor vehicles would be quiet, slow, unenclosed ones such as golf carts.
 All in all, a bicyclist's decision whether to wear headphones, particularly, open-air headphones -- and of how loudly to play them -- ought to be of as little concern in the law as is the question of how loudly a motorist may play a radio inside a car, or whether a motorcyclist may legally wear earplugs to avoid hearing loss due to wind noise and engine noise.
 Yes, such hearing protection is openly recommended -- see Web page on the subject.